 She relocated from Los Angeles to Albuquerque, New Mexico in 2012 and, much to her delight, found the Land of Enchantment to be a jazz haven that she affectionately calls “The gift that keeps on giving.”
 She has a thriving performance schedule, and is routinely called upon to be the opening act when stars come to town for 103.7 The Oasis Radio + Cool Jazz Forever Productions concert series, allowing her the unique opportunity to perform with a host of touring contemporary jazz elites, including: Will Donato, Marc Antoine, Euge Groove, Darren Rahn, Julian Vaughn and Brian Simpson.
 Her concert performances have included both the New Mexico Jazz Workshop’s Jazz Under the Stars series “Women’s Voices Singing” and “Ladies Sing the Blues” at the Albuquerque Museum Amphitheater, two solo concerts at The Outpost Performance Space, The Santa Fe Bandstand, Leonard Tischler’s Freedom Work: Folk Forms and Variations, St John’s College Music On The Hill, the Summertime in Old Town Gazebo concert series, and the Route 66 Summerfest.
 She performed in the Albuquerque Film & Music Experience’s tribute concert to world-renowned bassist Nathan East at the KIMO Theater (he gave her a standing ovation!), and twice for the New Mexico Black Expo (opening for Shalamar member Howard Hewett).
 Tracey was thrilled to co-write, produce and perform the concert “A Dangerous Creation: A Tribute to Johnny Otis” with Zenobia Conkerite at the Albuquerque Museum Amphitheater in 2016.
 Coincidentally, both Tracey’s mother, Louise Whitney, and Aunt Mary Lee Whitney - who was a member of Stevie Wonder’s background singers Wonderlove (she was also the featured female vocalist on Stevie’s classic “AS” from his mega-hit LP Songs In The Key of Life), toured with Johnny Otis, an R&B pioneer, and gospel/soul legend and Rock and Roll Hall of Fame inductee Solomon Burke in the late 1960’s.
 2017 highlights included performing in concert at the African American Performing Arts Center, being a featured performer for the New Mexico Music Awards, the Albuquerque Film & Music Experience Festival and the "Women's Voices: Songbirds of Jazz" concert at the Albuquerque Museum Amphitheater.
 2018 highlights include her concert "Guess Who I Saw Today?
 A Tribute To Nancy Wilson" at the African American Performing Arts Center, she opened for and performed with Smooth Jazz sax star Will Donato for his Amplified Jazz Experience concert, and she will be performing in concert for the St John's College Music on the Hill concert series in Santa Fe in June.

-Whitney has performed her own blend of sophisticated jazz, classic soul and blues throughout the city in venues such as Vernon’s Black Diamond Lounge, the Santa Ana Star Casino, the Hyatt Tamaya Resort, the Isleta Casino (she was featured in their 2014 Embers’ Steakhouse TV commercial and website), Pappadeaux, Scalo, the Hyatt Regency, St Clair Winery, Casa Rondena Winery, and her "home base" The Hotel Andaluz, where she will be the resident performer every Friday and Saturday starting in April in the hotel's Casablanca Room (New Mexico's only dedicated Jazz Nightclub!) with her band, The Art of Jazz with Tracey Whitney, which also features Sid Fendley on the baby grand, Rodney Bowe on the upright bass and Wayne Johnson on drums.
+Whitney has performed her own blend of sophisticated jazz, classic soul and blues throughout the city in venues such as Vernon’s Black Diamond Lounge, the Santa Ana Star Casino, the Hyatt Tamaya Resort, the Isleta Casino (she was featured in their 2014 Embers’ Steakhouse TV commercial and website), Pappadeaux, Scalo, the Hyatt Regency, St Clair Winery, Casa Rondena Winery, and her "home base" The Hotel Andaluz, where she is the resident performer every Friday and Saturday in the hotel's Casablanca Room (New Mexico's only dedicated Jazz Nightclub!) with her show, The Art of Jazz with Tracey Whitney, which also features Sid Fendley on the baby grand, Rodney Bowe on the upright bass and Wayne Johnson on drums.

-Tracey serves as President of the Board of Directors of the African American Performing Arts Center Foundation (AAPAC is a 300-seat state of the art concert venue with a 2700 sq. ft. exhibition hall), as well as President of the Albuquerque Musicians Association/Local 618 of the American Federation of Musicians.
+Tracey serves as President of the Board of Directors of the Musicians Association of Albuquerque/Local 618 of the American Federation of Musicians, and is formerly president of the African American Performing Arts Center Foundation, (she served as a Board member from 2015-2017 and as president 2017-2018).
 She’s a voting member of the Los Angeles chapter of the National Academy of Recording Arts and Sciences (the GRAMMY Awards), as well as a contributing writer/music critic for Smooth Jazz magazine, tasked with reviewing concerts and CD’s, and interviewing superstars including Earl Klugh, The Yellowjackets, Terence Blanchard and Arturo Sandoval.

 Recently adding “Producer” to her list of accomplishments, Tracey produced the concert “Black Music Through The Ages: 1869-1969” for the African American Performing Arts Center in February 2017.
 She was nominated for the ABQ-based Weekly Alibi’s 2017 “Best of the Burque Music Showcase.”
 She’s also an Upper Merit graduate of the London-based The Voice College with a Higher Certificate in Contemporary Vocal Teaching: Children & Adolescents.
 As her former boss Brotha' Ray put it, “I was born with music inside me…It was a necessity for me; like food and water.”
 We couldn’t agree more….